HoerTech-gGmbH/hoertech-openmha-keyring/README.md

 The debian package installs the key in directory `/usr/share/keyrings`, where it expected by multistrap.

-The postinstall script of this debian package calls `apt-key add` on the key, thereby adding it to the apt database, updating public keys which expire earlier.
+The postinstall script of this debian package deletes previous versions of our key and then copies the new key to the directory `/etc/apt/trusted.gpg.d/`.